hactar-is/wagtail-meilisearch/README.md

 # Wagtail MeiliSearch

-This is a (work in progress) Wagtail search backend for the [https://github.com/meilisearch/MeiliSearch](MeiliSearch) search engine.
+This is a (beta) Wagtail search backend for the [https://github.com/meilisearch/MeiliSearch](MeiliSearch) search engine.

 ## Installation

-Once this is submitted to PyPI then it should just be...

 `poetry add wagtail_meilisearch` or `pip install wagtail_meilisearch`

-In the meantime, install it from git.

 ## Configuration